tanjiltamim/IoT-BASED-ONLINE-PARKING-SYSTEM/README.md

 # IoT Based Online Integrated System To Share Available Parking Space (ParkO).
+To preview this website is live click at: https://tanjiltamim.github.io/IoT-BASED-ONLINE-PARKING-SYSTEM/

 • Developed an IoT based online parking system which will help the user to find a nearby parking space and it will reduce road side parking as a result reduce traffic jam.

 • User can search for nearby parking space and see the live slot occupancy status.